Nduara Loliondo Camp moves twice a year...

 Nduara Loliondo Camp: Our full report

-Nduara Loliondo is a semi-permanent tented safari camp which moves between two locations within the Loliondo Game Controlled Area, on the eastern side of the Serengeti National Park.
+Nduara Loliondo was a semi-permanent tented safari camp which moved between two locations within the Loliondo Game Controlled Area, on the eastern side of the Serengeti National Park.
+Since 2015, the camp has been dismantled and the staff are now working in the Ngorongoro Conservation Area.

 From December to early June it is located in the southern-most part of Loliondo, in an area called Piyaya.
 This area is bordered by the Serengeti National Park, the Ngorongoro Conservation Area and the Gol Mountains and comprises a mixture of open plains, rolling hills and acacia woodland.
 Between about December to April, this is good location to see the great migration as it moves through the southern Loliondo area towards the southern plains of the Serengeti.